VMijangos/WMCLM-2019/README.md

 * emb_dim : Number of dimensions in embedding vectors.
 Default is 300
 * hid_dim : Number of dimensions in hidden layer.
 Default is 100

-To run the model with different parameters, execute the program like the next example:<br/>
+To run the model with different parameters, execute the program as in the following example:<br/>

 	``python3 main.py --input corpora --output results/results.csv --n 1 --iter 100``